www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.implementation.md

 ```
 These optimizers do not solve the problem in question,
 so we can use `createStandardAnalysis` to create an analysis.
-This creates reports explaining and visualizing the issues of the solutions.
+This creates reports explaining and visualizing the issues of the calculated
+solution.
 These files are stored at `src/main/xml/net/splitcells/gel/GelEnv`.
 It is a mix of XML, text and LibreOffice spreadsheets.
 Try it out!